lugenx/ecohabit/docs/how-to-contribute.md

 Now that your GitHub account has an exact copy of the project via forking, it's time to get a copy on your computer.
 This way, you can make changes to the project.

 After forking, it should redirect you into your own copy of the repo.
 Select the green `Code` button somewhere in the middle of the page.
-It should be next to the `Add file` button, and it should be the only green button on the entire page, assuming that you're using the default GitHub theme.
+It should be next to the `Add file` button, and it should be the only green button on the entire page if you're using the default GitHub theme.

 ![code button](./assets/github-code.png "Code button")